Here are the files assoicated with food literacy.

 |Zero Waste||Recycling Bins Pilot at Ikenberry||Completed||

 A project is planned for March to evaluate a new outdoor recycling station in comparison to existing bins with revised signage.
 Housing has the station located inside the entrance of Ikenberry Commons.
 For the project, that station will be placed outside along the North entrance, directly across from the existing bins.
 After one week, waste audits will be conducted on both stations, the stations will then reversed, and the experiment will run for another week.
-The project looks to compare the recycling and contamination rates of the two station types.

 |Reporting Progress||Green Restaurant Certification||In Progress||